Shorthand: Japan

 Prior to the Meiji era, Japanese did not have its own shorthand (the kanji did have their own abbreviated forms borrowed alongside them from China).
 Takusari Kooki was the first to give classes in a new Western-style non-ideographic shorthand of his own design, emphasis being on the non-ideographic and new.
 This was the first shorthand system adapted to writing phonetic Japanese, all other systems prior being based on the idea of whole or partial semantic ideographic writing like that used in the Chinese characters, and the phonetic approach being mostly peripheral to writing in general.
 Even today, Japanese writing uses the syllabaries to pronounce or spell out words, or to indicate grammatical words.
 Furigana are written alongside kanji, or Chinese characters, to indicate their pronunciation especially in juvenile publications.
 Furigana are usually written using the hiragana syllabary; foreign words may not have a kanji form and are spelled out using katakana.

 The new sokki were used to transliterate popular vernacular story-telling theater (yose) of the day.
 This led to a thriving industry of sokkibon (shorthand books).
 The ready availability of the stories in book form, and higher rates of literacy (which the very industry of sokkibon may have helped create, due to these being oral classics that were already known to most people) may also have helped kill the yose theater, as people no longer needed to see the stories performed in person to enjoy them.
 Sokkibon also allowed a whole host of what had previously been mostly oral rhetorical and narrative techniques into writing, such as imitation of dialect in conversations (which can be found back in older gensaku literature; but gensaku literature used conventional written language in between conversations, however).

 Korea

 Shorthand for the native Korean alphabet Hangul saw limited use before the 1945 liberation of Korea.
-It only began to see practical use after that.
+It began to see practical use only after that.
 Various systems were developed in the 1940s and 1950s.
 After the 1948 establishment of South Korea, the National Assembly had its stenographers adopt a variety of styles.
 In 1969, the parliamentary style Hangul shorthand was developed and became the widespread standard, although other standards continued to be used.
 The need for Hangul shorthand faded with the rise of computerized stenography in the 1990s.

+Oceania

+In New Zealand, cleric Herbert W. Williams produced a book for writing Māori shorthand in 1896.